shogun-toolbox/shogun/doc/cookbook/source/examples/pipeline/pipeline.rst

 .. sgexample:: pipeline:create_transformers

-We then perform clustering using :sgclass:`CKMeans`.
+We then perform clustering using :sgclass:`KMeans`.

 .. sgexample:: pipeline:create_machine